 Ingredients and substitutions

-I don't recomend leaving out or substituting any ingredients in this recipe.
+I don't recommend leaving out or substituting any ingredients in this recipe.
 Each ingredient is there for a reason and leaving one out will only be cutting you short.

 Also, a tip - if you have an Aldi or Trader Joe's in your area head there for your cooking wines.
 They are super affordable and great quality!

-As I mentioned above this recipe is a little more labor intensive then your standard slow cooker recipe, but the end result makes it well worth the extra work.
+As I mentioned above this recipe is a little more labor-intensive than your standard slow cooker recipe, but the end result makes it well worth the extra work.

 The first task is searing the beef.
 This is crucial for locking in the flavor and creating some caramelization on the outside of the meat, which adds a ton of flavor in itself.

 Next, you will cook the bacon in the same skillet you used to sear the beef.
 No one wants soggy bacon in their Beef Bourguignon - trust me on this one.

 After this, you will prepare the cooking liquid that will go into your slow cooker with the rest of the ingredients.
 Again, you want to use the same skillet, and be sure to scrape up any of the browned bits of meat as you are simmering the liquid.

 From here, you simply toss everything in the slow cooker, top it with a bundle of thyme and let the slow cooker do its thing.
 Can we just talk about the fact that this thyme came from my garden, in December, in Indiana??